ariabov/pry-toys/README.md

 ## Contributing

+1) Form the project

+2) Make changes

-To test the gem, use the following rake task:
+3) Test changes using the following task:

     rake spec

+4) Commit changes.
+Please do not change `pry-toys.gemspec` on the version you are planning to submit for the pull request.

+5) Send a pull request